ticohq/tico-fbneo/src/burner/libretro/README.md

 * Put the patched version of the romset into `SYSTEM_DIRECTORY/fbneo/patched`, this folder has special privileges allowing it to ignore crcs.
 Sizes and names still need to match the original romset though.
 * Optional : you could strip the patched version from any file that don't differ from the original romset.
-* Note : **The romset you must launch is still the original non-patched romset (its content will be overriden at runtime by the content of the patched one)**.

 #### Using IPS Patches